Data is the process

 Cornwall’s a region that can especially gain through open data, networked community and by developing digital business models for industries and activities.
 From coastal erosion to housing management, from the engagement of local views to the internet of things, we hope to promote an appreciation of how building digital intelligence collectively using open data can make a positive impact both socially and commercially across Cornwall.

-We’re excited to be developing a cohort of supporters for open data, discussing how and where data – in all its forms – can support dynamic business development in Cornwall, alongside our continuing work in digital business strategy and digital leadership with clients all across the UK and internationally.
+We’re going to be developing a cohort of supporters for open data across the region, discussing how and where data – in all its forms – can support dynamic business development alongside our continuing work in digital business strategy and digital leadership with clients all across the UK and internationally.